kurohi/deeplearninglessons/notes_deeplearning.md

 -Robotic control (here it need a sequence on the input and output) -Can also recieve non-fixed computation steps and non-fixed output sizes

+###Input and output
+-Different from normal NNs the RNN can have multiple vectors of various sizes as input or output.
+One for each timestep.

+####Examples
+-one-to-many: image captioning, gives a string of labels per image
+-many-to-one: sentiment analysis using sentences as input
+-many-to-many: labeling each frame of a video

+####3D volumetric input
+-Similar to the CNN, RNNs recieve more dimensions as input -These dimensions are:
+  .Mini-batch size: number of minibatches
+  .Number of columns in the vectors per timestep: analogous to the feature vector on normal NNs .Number of timesteps: Feature vectors per timeseries to model the change on them

+####Unseeen timeseries and masking
+-Since we are dealing with the time dimension, some features might not appear always.
+-To tell the library where the data is located for training, a mask can be set with 1.0 for the timeseries that contain data and 0.0 for the ones that dont

+####Network Architecture
+-RNNs are a superset of the feedforward NN.
+They have extra conections that spam adjacent timesteps -This can maybe form cycles that can go all the way back to the orinal neurons -These connections are commonly called recurrent edges -During each timestep, the output of the recurrent edges is added as input to a part of the network -This gives information of the previous step to the present one -These recurrent neurons can be layered as well

+###Long Short-Term Momory (LSTM) Networks